 Now, let’s look into those customer retention tactics closer.

 It baffles me how some online stores do business: they concentrate on the first-time visitors and completely ignore the returning ones.

-They need to be paying lots and lots to acquire new customers all the time because I don’t see how anybody would go back to shop from them again.
+They need to be paying lots and lots to acquire new customers all the time because return purchase rate is not a focus.